About

 My Story

-I am a professional animal behaviourist and marine mammal researcher with over 20 years of experience working with animals.
+I am a Clinical animal behaviourist and marine mammal researcher with over 20 years of experience working with various species.

 I started my career working as a zookeeper responsible for the care and training of primates.
 After studying zoology I specialised in marine mammal behavioural ecology and spent nine years working on the Caspian Seal Project at the University of Leeds where I gained my PhD.

-I regularly attend cutting-edge dog training and behaviour conferences and I am very keen to promote science based knowledge and increase public awareness of animal behaviour and welfare.
+I regularly attend cutting-edge animal training and behaviour conferences and I am very keen to promote science based knowledge and increase public awareness of animal behaviour and welfare.

 I live in Stainland with my husband, two Jack Russell's adopted from the RSPCA and a rescued cat.
-My aim is to help you to create a well-mannered, happy family pet and to build the bond between you so that you can really enjoy life with your dog.
+My aim is to help you to create a well-mannered, happy family pet and to build the bond between you so that you can really enjoy life together.

-I am a professional animal behaviourist and marine mammal researcher with over 20 years of experience working with animals.
+I am a Clinical animal behaviourist and marine mammal researcher with over 20 years of experience working with various species.

 I started my career working as a zookeeper responsible for the care and training of primates.
 After studying zoology I specialised in marine mammal behavioural ecology and spent nine years working on the Caspian Seal Project at the University of Leeds where I gained my PhD.

-I regularly attend cutting-edge dog training and behaviour conferences and I am very keen to promote science based knowledge and increase public awareness of animal behaviour and welfare.
+I regularly attend cutting-edge animal training and behaviour conferences and I am very keen to promote science based knowledge and increase public awareness of animal behaviour and welfare.

 I live in Stainland with my husband, two Jack Russell's adopted from the RSPCA and a rescued cat.
-My aim is to help you to create a well-mannered, happy family pet and to build the bond between you so that you can really enjoy life with your dog.
+My aim is to help you to create a well-mannered, happy family pet and to build the bond between you so that you can really enjoy life together.